-Level 1 - Quoted prices for identical instruments in active markets.

-Level 2 - Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable.

-Level 3 - Significant inputs to the valuation model are unobservable.
+- Level 1 Quoted prices for identical instruments in active markets. - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable. - Level 3 Significant inputs to the valuation model are unobservable.

 The carrying amounts reported in the condensed consolidated financial statements for cash, accounts receivable, accounts payable, and accrued expenses and other current liabilities (excluding the Milestone Rights liability) approximate their fair value due to their relatively short maturities.
-The fair value of the cash equivalents, long- and short-term investments, MidCap credit facility, Mann Group promissory notes, 2024 convertible notes, Senior convertible notes, Milestone Rights liabilities and Financing liability are disclosed below.
+The fair value of the cash equivalents, long- and short-term investments, MidCap credit facility, Mann Group promissory note, 2024 convertible notes, Senior convertible notes, Milestone Rights liabilities and Financing liability are disclosed below.

 Cash Equivalents - Cash equivalents consist of highly liquid investments with original or remaining maturities of 90 days or less at the time of purchase that are readily convertible into cash.
-As of June 30, 2022 and December 31, 2021, the Company held \$35.5 million and \$124.2 million, respectively, of cash and cash equivalents.
+As of September 30, 2022 and December 31, 2021, the Company held \$54.3 million and \$124.2 million, respectively, of cash and cash equivalents.